NascimentoDavi/Data_structure/README.md

 ## Collections

 ## Big-O Notation
-Time Complexity:
+Time Complexity
-- Constant Time
+- Constant Time:
     The algorithm’s running time is independent of the input size and is the most efficient;
-- Linear Time
+- Linear Time:
         The algorithm’s running time scales linearly with the input size.

 ## Authors